 George Washington’s Mount Vernon Estate and Gardens celebrates Independence Day with special programming.
-The Estate will host evening fireworks on Sunday June 29 and Monday June 30, 2018.
-Daytime fireworks will also be displayed during the annual Independence Day event on July 4th.
-Visitors will be treated to spectacular smoke fireworks in patriotic colors fired during the finale of the National Concert Band of America's performance.
-The event also includes an inspirational naturalization ceremony for 100 new citizens, military reenactments, a special wreathlaying ceremony, free birthday cake for all (while supplies last), and a visit from "General and Mrs. Washington."
+On the Fourth of July holiday, visitors will be treated to spectacular smoke fireworks in patriotic colors fired at 1 p.m. during the finale of the National Concert Band of America's performance.
+The event also includes an inspirational naturalization ceremony for 100 new citizens, military reenactments, a special wreath-laying ceremony, free birthday cake for all (while supplies last), and a visit from "General and Mrs. Washington."

 All day, "General and Mrs. Washington" will be on hand to greet and take photographs with visitors.
 In the Donald W. Reynolds Education Center, visitors can cool down in the Revolutionary War Theater where snow falls on the audience as Washington is crossing the Delaware River.

 Evening Fireworks - June 29 and June 30